Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 2. General Domain (hypothesized Only, but Empirical results are promising):
 Specifically for Complex Dynamic of finance and markets, that can detect a market change, and calculates the future consequences based on the market and change of needs complexity
 And can be Tested on Medical diagnosis if viable, but General Domain will require an extensive Test of real deployment, so this hypothesis can be cut off if unproven, but the previous test is already promising because it can perform well in certainty linear, and sine pattern, while also being strategically cautious in random and sine pattern, can be extended to task-reliability test later.
 This Was only a hypothesized capabilities, but Empirical results Showed CronicalSpark can reasons for long term conditions, and evaluate it based on certainty metrics and groundedness of alignment with internal coherences and external stimuli for anisotropy.

+# Development Credit to Author:

+●.
+Author = Anonimity (X.11) / Indonesia As part of a standalone research Project for Studying How Neuro Symbolic AI could Be Programmed using equations derived from Geometric Riemannian equations and Advanced Programming logic for efficient Execution for reasoning capabilities.